jackocnr/intl-tel-input/README.md

 **utilsScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`
-Enable formatting/validation/example numbers (for placeholders) by specifying the URL to the included utils.js script.
-This ~200KB script is fetched only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function.
-Also if you initialised the plugin with autoFormat enabled, this will automatically start working.
+Enable formatting/validation/example numbers (for placeholders) by specifying the URL to the included utils.js script (~200KB), which is fetched only when the page has finished loading (to prevent blocking).
+See [Utilities Script](/#utilities-script) for more information.

 ## Public Methods